HoneyShard/mmw-patterns/info/how-can-i-contribute.md

 #### **2. Make Edits**

-1. Make a fork of main.
+1. Make a fork of the branch/language you want to edit.
 2. Navigate to the file or page you want to change.
 3. Click the **✏️ “Edit this file”** button (top right of the file).
 4. Make your edits directly in GitHub’s editor.